Later attempts to make tired light work. None matched supernova time-dilation data.

 Plasma and electron-photon interaction proposals attempting to revive tired light against modern data.

-Placeholder for a 3D visualisation of Tired Light.
-The interactive scene will land in Phase 3.
+Looping ambient scene for Tired Light.
 Fritz Zwicky proposed in 1929 that the observed galaxy redshifts might be explained if photons lose energy as they travel through intergalactic space, rather than because galaxies are receding in an expanding universe.
 The hypothesis was a serious alternative when cosmology was young and the physics of intergalactic space was poorly understood.
 Multiple independent observations from the 1990s onward have decisively ruled out tired light as a viable cosmology.

 Modern attempts by Paul Marmet, Lyndon Ashmore, and others have proposed specific plasma-based or electron-scattering tired-light mechanisms, but none has matched the combined surface-brightness, time-dilation, and CMB constraints.